apollographql/apollo/docs/source/guides/faq.md

 The most common source is a REST API.
 The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/features/data-sources.html) is a tool that integrates with `apollo-server` to simplify fetching and caching for existing REST APIs.

 Other DataSources are under development, but even without the `DataSource` API, it's possible to connect any backend to a schema.
 [Resolvers](https://www.apollographql.com/docs/apollo-server/essentials/data.html) can do anything, including fetch data from an SDK or ORM.
-For more information on how to connect to different sources [read this guide](https://www.apollographql.com/docs/graphql-tools/connectors.html)

 #### How do I design the schema?